abpframework/abp/docs/en/Blog-Posts/2023-12-20 v8_0_Release_Stable/POST.md

 ## Migration Guides

 There are breaking changes in this version that may affect your application.
-Please see the following migration documents, if you are upgrading from v7.x or earlier:
+Please see the following migration documents if you are upgrading from v7.x or earlier:

 * [ABP Framework 7.x to 8.0 Migration Guide](https://docs.abp.io/en/abp/8.0/Migration-Guides/Abp-8_0)
 * [ABP Commercial 7.x to 8.0 Migration Guide](https://docs.abp.io/en/commercial/8.0/migration-guides/v8_0)